 Standard 2.
-There is no distinction in the treatment of financial and material resources from foreign and international sources compared to domestic ones not impose any special restrictions or special taxation measures upon donors or CSOs when providing, receiving or using foreign and international funding.
+There is no distinction in the treatment of financial and material resources from foreign and international sources compared to domestic ones

+States shall not obstruct the receipt of funding from foreign and international sources, as such funding helps to develop CSO capacities and contributes to the social, economic and human development of the countries.
+States shall not impose any special restrictions or special taxation measures upon donors or CSOs when providing, receiving or using foreign and international funding.
 Likewise, CSOs and associated individuals shall be able to use the services of both local and foreign banks without obtaining special permission.
 Furthermore, CSOs using foreign resources shall not be subject to stigmatization, pressure or public attacks in media, particularly from state officials.